Lifetime ISAs explained: get a 25% bonus

 The bonus is paid on the new money you add each year.
 It’s not, as I’m often asked, something that is applied to all the money in the account each year.

-You’ll earn interest on top, or make capital gains and earn dividends if invested, and they, along with the 25% bonus will all be tax-free since it’s in an ISA.
+You’ll earn interest on top, or make capital gains and potentially earn dividends if invested.
+All of this, along with the 25% bonus are tax-free earnings since it’s in an ISA.

 Why save into a Lifetime ISA?